The crucial role of adhesion in the transmigration of active droplets through interstitial orifices: Acknowledgments

 \section{Acknowledgments}

-A. T., M. D., M. L., A. M. and S. S. acknowledge funding from the European Research Council under the European Union's Horizon 2020 Framework Programme (No. FP/2014-2020) ERC Grant Agreement No.739964 (COPMAT).
-A. T. warmly thanks Antonio Basoni, Giuseppe Gonnella and Davide Marenduzzo for useful discussions.
+A. T., M. D., M. L., A. M. and S. S. acknowledge funding from the European Research Council under the European Union's Horizon 2020 Framework Programme (No. FP/2014-2020) ERC Grant Agreement No.739964 (COPMAT) and ERC-PoC2 grant No. 101081171 (DropTrack).
+A. T. and D. M. warmly thank Antonio Basoni, Giuseppe Gonnella and Alexander Morozov for useful discussions.